azurecrystalz/azurecrystalz.github.io/source/_posts/a-curious-step-forward.md

   {% endbubble %}

   {% bubble Kohaku %}
     N-Nagisa-han?
-If you're calling for me, then the one that called me out here....
+If you're calling for me, then the one that invited me here....
   {% endbubble %}

   {% bubble Nagisa %}